Skip to main content

 • stock update, issue, and reconciliation against the work executed

-The 8 steps in a practical construction procurement process
+The 8 steps in a practical construction procurement process#

-1. Start from demand planning, not from panic
+1. Start from demand planning, not from panic#

-2. Raise a material indent with enough context
+2. Raise a material indent with enough context#

 The indent is where procurement control begins.
 A weak indent creates weak buying.
+A useful construction indent captures:

 • material name and code